dcrossleyau/speculations/workflow/folio-workflow-engine.md

 It seems clear that the model will need to recognise subfields from the outset, and that we may need to handle both structured and list fields (analogous to JSON objects and arrays).

-It is not yet clear whether the Workflow Engine will need to be schema-aware, or whether it will suffice to blindly operate on named fields.

 Transformations of fields will need to be supported: at minimum, the ability to copy one field, transformed by regular-expression substitution, either to another field or back to itself.
 For example, we may need a workflow step to normalise names from "Brian W. Kerninghan" form to "Kerninghan, Brian W." form:
 ```
 assign author = author: /(.*) (.*)/ to "\2, \1"